PeterJCLaw/fix8/README.md

 pip install fix8
 ```

+## Configuration

+Fix8 will only fix issues that flake8 finds, so your existing flake8 configuration
+(including which plugins you have installed) will determine what gets fixed.

 ## Usage

 `fix8` wraps `flake8`, so takes the same arguments.
 The easist way to use it is